-The Film and TV Charity is committed to improving diversity, equality, and inclusion in the film and TV industry – making the industry a happier and fairer place for all.
+The Film and TV Charity is committed to improving diversity, equity, and inclusion in the film, TV, and cinema industry – making the industry a happier and fairer place for all.

 These can have an impact on career progress, and even someone’s ability to stay in the industry.
 And there can be significant impacts on wellbeing.

 We help to improve wellbeing in two complementary ways:

 - With the support we provide to individuals.

 - By making change across the industry that improves the working lives of our beneficiaries.

 Through conversations with Black and Global Majority industry workers, we have recognised the urgent need to prioritise our anti-racism efforts.